Annual Assessments

 District Driven Tests*

-• Semester tests for selected high school courses
+• Semester tests

 • NWEA MAP Growth for reading and math